daglem/reDIP-SID/README.md

 The reSID SID is a leaner relative of the [reSID sx](https://github.com/daglem/reDIP-sx), more squarely focused on providing an open source hardware platform for MOS 6581/8580 SID emulation.

-It also aims to be a good no-frills choice for generic FPGA projects, which may find use for audio and/or 5V tolerant I/O.
+The reSID SID also aims to be a good no-frills generic choice for FPGA projects which may find use for audio and/or 5V tolerant I/O.

 ## General use